ZacharyKlein/nlsss-projects/nlsss-node/README.md

 DOI: 10.15385/jpicc.2023.9.1.31
 Available at: https://digitalcommons.cedarville.edu/icc_proceedings/vol9/iss1/19

+Before running any of the scripts below, run:

+`npm install`

+To prepare the environment.
+Tested using Node.js 18 on MacOS.

 # index

 - Downloads data from the Paleobiology Database, stores as local JSON files under `data/`